ariatemplates/usermanual/src/latest/core/concepts/helpers.md

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/core/helpers/JsonManipulation.js?tag=serialization&lang=javascript&outdent=true' defer></script>

-* Performs some tests over your objects, like does this object contains this key with [`contains()`](http://www.ariatemplates.com/aria/guide/apps/apidocs#aria.utils.Json:contains:method), or test is a particular node is a metadata node with [`isMetadata()`](http://www.ariatemplates.com/aria/guide/apps/apidocs#aria.utils.Json:isMetadata:method).
+* Performs some tests over your objects, like checking whether this object contains this key with [`contains()`](http://www.ariatemplates.com/aria/guide/apps/apidocs#aria.utils.Json:contains:method), or testing if a particular node is a metadata node with [`isMetadata()`](http://www.ariatemplates.com/aria/guide/apps/apidocs#aria.utils.Json:isMetadata:method).
 You can also create a fresh new clone of an existing object using [`copy()`](http://www.ariatemplates.com/aria/guide/apps/apidocs#aria.utils.Json:copy:method)
 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/core/helpers/JsonManipulation.js?tag=standard&lang=javascript&outdent=true' defer></script>

 * Apply the Observable pattern to any node of any of your Json object.
 What does it mean exactly ?
 It means that you can add listeners to your Json objects in order to be called back anytime a change is done to your data.